 Simple and Precise Format

 The format of the answer should be clear.
 Don’t ask “When was your anniversary?”
 The answer could be 1990, Aug 1990, August 1, 1990, etc. Instead ask, “What month and year did you meet your spouse (e.g., January 1999)?”
-(Not a good question because there are too few possible answers).
-Providing a format example in the question, indicates how the user should answer.
+(Not a good question, because there are too few possible answers).
+It may be helpful to providing a format example with the question to indicate how the user should answer.

 - What month were you born?